redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 })
 ```

-Here, I'm just showing the syntax for `.and` but you can also use `.or`.
+Here, I'm just showing the syntax for `.and()` but, of course, you can also use `.or()`.

 ### Full-text search

-If you've defined a field with a type of `text` in your schema, you can store text in it and perform full-text searches against it.
+If you've defined a field with a type of `text` in your schema, you can perform full-text searches against it.
 The way a `text` field is searched is different from how a `string` is searched.
-A `string` can only be compared with `.equals` and must match the entire string.
-With a `text` field, you can look for words and partial words.
+A `string` can only be compared with `.equals()` and must match the entire string.
+With a `text` field, you can look for words within the string.

-A `text` field is optimized for human-readable text and it's pretty clever.
+A `text` field is optimized for human-readable text, like an essay or song lyrices.
+It's pretty clever.
 It understands that certain words (like *a*, *an*, or *the*) are common and ignores them.
-It understands how words relate to each other and so if you search for *give*, it matches *gives*, *given*, *giving*, and *gave* too.
-It ignores punctuation.
+It understands how words are grammatically similar and so if you search for *give*, it matches *gives*, *given*, *giving*, and *gave* too.
+And it ignores punctuation.

 Let's add a route that does full-text search against our `personalStatement` field: